arg387/zenedit/README.md

 - Make sure to add all the files in the chrome folder.
 - Transparent background is only working for url interface and not for others whether you are using `Mica For Everyone` App or not.
 - If you want to add a new application menu icon first go to the chrome file and add the icon there.
 Then just go to the `userChrome.css` file and add the icon name in the quotation part of the code below `menu button added` comment.
+- If you want to edit styles by yourself you need to set `devtools.chrome.enabled` to `true`.
+I don't know why we need to do this but zen may change this settings in the future.
+I will update it if i know.
+Please inform me about it if any of you know about any update on it in future.

 ## Previews
 [![](https://img.shields.io/badge/updated_21_May_2025-8A2BE2)](https://github.com/arg387/zenedit/releases/tag/first)